fc9734ygn/oddspot-app/README.md

 ## Architecture Overview:

-The project is built with Kotlin Multiplatform Mobile (KMM) and follows the MVVM (with a taste of MVI, I suppose) architecture pattern that's very common in modern Android development.
+The project is built with Kotlin Multiplatform Mobile (KMM) and follows the MVVM (with a taste of MVI) architecture pattern that's very common in modern Android development.
 The UI is built for both Android and iOS with Compose Multiplatform, with just a few components built independently for each platform (e.g., Google Maps integration).